 Food and drink in the Bavarian village

 It’s time for dinner and the town is abuzz with visitors, many taking a Seattle weekend getaway to Leavenworth, just like me.
-It’s an awkward time to travel in Washington State, mostly because the different rules governing restaurants change as the coronavirus cases begin to decrease.
-There are many restaurants in the tight Bavarian nucleus of town, and we enjoy dinner together and a stroll past the Leavenworth Festhalle featured in the famous Oktoberfest each Fall.
+There are many restaurants in the tight Bavarian nucleus of the town, and we enjoy dinner together and a stroll past the Leavenworth Festhalle featured in the famous Oktoberfest each Fall.
 I can imagine a world of pretzels crowded off tables with accumulating steins of pilsner bier.

-The weekend holds many treats for me, and I have several opportunities to enjoy the downtown restaurant scene, including fantastic Larch Restaurant, serving entrees featuring their handmade pastas.
-We order ravioli, bucatini and lasagna that are all excellent, accompanied by smokey whiskey concoctions and chianti wine.
+The weekend holds many treats for me, and I have several opportunities to enjoy the downtown restaurant scene, including the fantastic Larch Restaurant, serving entrees featuring handmade kinds of pasta.
+We order ravioli, bucatini, and lasagna that are all excellent, accompanied by smokey whiskey concoctions and chianti wine.

-In my time strolling the colorful blocks around Front Street, I lock in on J5 coffee for their excellent pour-over varieties.
-Then, my sweet tooth encourages me to enjoy a decadent glazed cookie from the Gingerbread factory — which looks entirely too touristy for my taste, but tastes great.
+While strolling the colorful blocks around Front Street, I lock in on J5 coffee for its excellent pour-over varieties.
+Then, my sweet tooth encourages me to enjoy a decadent glazed cookie from the Gingerbread factory — which looks entirely too touristy for my taste but tastes great.

 Nature of the Cascade Mountains

-Sleeping amongst the mountain air is always more peaceful, and I enjoy blissful slumbers that leave me energized each morning — ready to embrace nature.
-Over the course of the weekend I’ll wander along the waterfront area in a snow hike, taking in the dormant Winter scene with cottonwoods rising out of the snow and the bright red rose hips and sticks of the bush adding the only splash of color amongst the bi-toned landscape.
-As if trying to fit in amongst the color, a red headed woodpecker works diligently to pound open a hole in a tree steps away from my path.
+Sleeping amongst the mountain air is always more peaceful, and I enjoy blissful slumbers that energize me each morning — ready to embrace nature.
+Over the course of the weekend, I’ll wander along the waterfront area on a snow hike, taking in the dormant Winter scene with cottonwoods rising out of the snow and the bright red rose hips and sticks of the bush adding the only splash of color amongst the bi-toned landscape.
+As if trying to fit in amongst the color, a red-headed woodpecker works diligently to pound open a hole in a tree steps away from my path.

 Winter things to do in Leavenworth, Washington

-Due to the rain, we don’t go snowmobiling, but tons of Winter options exist for the visitor, including sleigh rides, Nordic skiing and downhill skiing at the “Leavenworth Ski Hill” or larger Steven’s pass.
-And while I’m lucky enough to stay with friends, the area hosts many hotels, B&B’s and Airbnb’s for a cozy Seattle weekend getaway to Leavenworth.
+Due to the rain, we don’t go snowmobiling, but tons of Winter options exist for the visitor, including sleigh rides, Nordic skiing, and downhill skiing at the “Leavenworth Ski Hill” or more significant Steven’s pass.
+And while I’m lucky enough to stay with friends, the area hosts many hotels, B&B and Airbnbs for a cozy Seattle weekend getaway to Leavenworth.

-My hosts suggest I check out Sleeping Lady Resort and the adjacent cross country trail area for some snowshoe action.
+My hosts suggest I check out Sleeping Lady Resort and the adjacent cross-country trail area for snowshoe action.
 The stunning area is at the foot of the famed Enchantments — known for pristine alpine lakes surrounded by wildflowers amongst dramatic rocky peaks.
-In fact, the area has such draw that a lottery determines the recipients of the very limited overnight hiking passes issued each year.
+The area has such a draw that a lottery determines the recipients of the very limited overnight hiking passes issued each year.

-By this time, I don’t want to go home, and I extend an extra night by staying at the Sleeping Lady Resort.
-The setting is peaceful, with red metal roofs of the lodge popping out of the snow amongst young pine trees.
-The resort offers a lot of services — a conference center and a day spa — and is conveniently nestled next to the nordic trails.
-I’m able to walk straight from my room to the snowshoe terrain, buy my $12 day permit, and wander off into the foothills glazed with white.
+I don’t want to go home by this time, so I extend an extra night by staying at the Sleeping Lady Resort.
+The setting is peaceful, with the red metal roofs of the lodge popping out of the snow amongst young pine trees.
+The resort offers many services- a conference center and a day spa- and is conveniently nestled next to the nordic trails.
+I can walk straight from my room to the snowshoe terrain, buy my $ 12-day permit, and wander off into the foothills glazed with white.

-I write more about the specifics of snowshoeing on a recent article about Snowshoeing at White Pass, WA.
-The snow is light with a bit of a crunch as I pack through the forest, lined with moss-covered pine trees.
-There is a wintry mix of precipitation, but halfway into the five-mile trek the mist above me clears and I’m able to capture breathtaking views of the inspiring “Sleeping Lady” combination of hills and mountain.
+I write more about the specifics of snowshoeing in a recent article about Snowshoeing at White Pass, WA.
+The snow is light with a crunch as I pack through the forest, lined with moss-covered pine trees.
+There is a wintry mix of precipitation, but halfway into the five-mile trek, the mist above me clears and I can capture breathtaking views of the inspiring “Sleeping Lady” combination of hills and mountains.

 The journey is as important as the destination

-Energy refreshed and recharged after my time in mountain bliss, I pack up the car for the return trip home — this time trying the alternative route via Interstate 90.
-The passes are both heavily snowed, and the roads close on occasion for avalanche prevention.
-I plan my return carefully to avoid the closures and make it home in about three hours after a quick stop in another one of my favorite places — Roslyn, Washington, which is featured in my article about the 10 best day trips from Seattle.
+Energy refreshed and recharged after my time in mountain bliss, I packed up the car for the return trip home — this time trying the alternative route via Interstate 90.
+The passes are both heavily snowed, and the roads occasionally close for avalanche prevention.
+I plan my return carefully to avoid the closures and make it home in about three hours after a quick stop in another one of my favorite places — Roslyn, Washington, featured in my article about the ten best day trips from Seattle.

 Seattle weekend getaway to Leavenworth — if you go

-A Seattle weekend getaway to Leavenworth is perfect in Winter because there are so many fun things to do.
-Plus, it feels cozy to sip a hot beverage in front of the fire while glancing out at snow-covered fir trees canvassing the surrounding mountains.
-But the Bavarian hamlet is a go all year long.
-Summer is actually the busiest season in the area, with hiking, rafting, and mountain biking among the outdoor favorites.
+A Seattle weekend getaway to Leavenworth is perfect in Winter because there are many fun things to do.
+Plus, it feels cozy to sip a hot beverage before the fire while glancing out at snow-covered fir trees canvassing the surrounding mountains.
+But the Bavarian village is a go all year long.
+Summer is the busiest season in the area, with hiking, rafting, and mountain biking among the outdoor favorites.

-The town is so well done that it makes me long for my younger years living in Salzburg Austria and traveling throughout Germany, Austria and Switzerland drinking bier and munching on schnitzel while gazing up at towering mountain vistas.
+The town is so well done that it makes me long for my younger years living in Salzburg, Austria, and traveling throughout Germany, Austria, and Switzerland, drinking beer and munching on schnitzel while gazing up at towering mountain vistas.

 Map of Leavenworth, Washington

-The map below offers my suggestions for a great time in the German-themed city.
-Red indicates food and drink, blue are places to stay, black transportation, purple are things to do, and green, places to convene with nature.
+The map below offers suggestions for a great time in the German-themed city.

 Getting to Leavenworth

-Leavenworth, Washington is easy enough to reach by car, but pay attention to road conditions in Winter to be sure the passes are open and carry the advised traction devices or ride in an ubiquitous Subaru or other AWD vehicle.
-In Summer there is not problem with driving conditions, but more visitors flock to the Cascade Mountains to take in the outdoors, potentially causing frustrating congestion in areas around Woodinville, Washington which is the gateway to US2.
+Leavenworth, Washington, is easy enough to reach by car, but pay attention to road conditions in Winter to be sure the passes are open and carry the advised traction devices or ride in a ubiquitous Subaru or other AWD vehicle.
+In Summer, there is no problem with driving conditions.
+Still, more visitors flock to the Cascade Mountains to take in the outdoors, potentially causing frustrating congestion in areas around Woodinville, Washington, which is the gateway to US2.
 Consider looping back to Seattle via Interstate 90.

 Other transportation options exist to Leavenworth, including flights from Seattle to Wenatchee Airport (EAT) via Alaska Airlines.
-Rental cars are available at the airport and the drive takes about 40 minutes.
-Amtrak serves Leavenworth from Seattle three times a week on the famous Empire Builder train which travels between Seattle and Chicago.
-I’ve taken this train before and the ride occurs at a great time to enjoy dinner and great scenery in the Summer (the ride is dark in Winter but still relaxing).
+Rental cars are available at the airport; the drive takes about 40 minutes.
+Amtrak serves Leavenworth from Seattle daily on the famous Empire Builder train, which travels between Seattle and Chicago.
+I’ve taken this train before and the ride occurs at a great time to enjoy dinner and incredible scenery in the Summer (the ride is dark in Winter but still relaxing).

-On other days, it’s still possible to book the journey via the Amtrak site, but the service is provided by Amtrak connectors, which is a bus-like coach.
-The benefit of the train or coach is a much more relaxed experience getting to and from the mountain area — and there is plenty to do within walking distance of the downtown to not mandate a vehicle on a Seattle weekend getaway to Leavenworth.
+For additional times of day, booking the journey via the Amtrak site is still possible, but the service is provided by Amtrak connectors, which is a bus-like coach.
+The benefit of the train or coach is a much more relaxed experience getting to and from the mountain area — and there is plenty to do within walking distance of the downtown not to mandate a vehicle on a Seattle weekend getaway to Leavenworth.

 Where to stay on a Seattle weekend getaway to Leavenworth

-Although I stayed with my friends, there are many lodging options in this resort town.
+Although I stayed with my friends, this resort town has many lodging options:

-- Bavarian Lodge in the heart of town is always flowing with festive decor appropriate to the time of year — the prolific flower boxes in Summer are out of this world!
+- Bavarian Lodge in the heart of town is constantly flowing with festive decor appropriate to the time of year — the prolific flower boxes in Summer are out of this world!

-- Haus Hanika is a very popular Bed and Breakfast, overlooking the Wenatchee River about a mile from town.
+- Haus Hanika is a popular Bed and Breakfast overlooking the Wenatchee River about a mile from town.

-- Mountain Springs Lodge, 15 miles up the road, provides mountain ambiance and offers a plethora of fun activities like sleigh rides and snowmobile tours in Winter — horseback riding and hiking in Summer.
+- Mountain Springs Lodge, 15 miles up the road, provides mountain ambiance and offers many fun activities like sleigh rides and snowmobile tours in Winter — horseback riding and hiking in Summer.